Endless Slaughter: Release

 The song was originally intended to be released on cassette during their European tour.
 When the cassettes were delayed, the track was made available on their site as a free download.

 Composition

-The song itself is divided into four segments that cover a wide range of genres: part one is a two-minute experimental metal segment from which "Endless Slaughter" gets its name, it's the longest and most structured part of the song.
+The song itself is divided into four segments that cover a wide range of genres: part one is a two-minute experimental metal segment from which "Endless Slaughter" gets its name; it is the longest and most structured part of the song.

-Part two is a softer, somewhat ambient interlude that leads into part three; a glam rock-oriented breakdown and the shortest segment, lasting about 40 seconds.
+Part two is a softer, somewhat ambient interlude that leads into part three; a glam metal-oriented breakdown and the shortest segment, lasting about 40 seconds.

-The fourth and final part starts with a distorted guitar solo and quickly becomes a hip hop song that ends abruptly.
+The fourth and final part starts with a distorted guitar solo and quickly becomes a hip-hop song that ends abruptly.

 Music video

-The music video, released on August 24, was filmed during the band's European tour, and consists of four long takes for each band member and each part of the song, Otto and Durst's portions were filmed at The Patronaat.
+The music video, released on August 24, was filmed during the band's European tour, and consists of four long takes for each band member and each part of the song, Otto and Durst's portions were filmed at the Patronaat.